Buage/Buage/README.md

 ## Hello, world 👋

 Hi!
-Im Buage, i like making websites, and im currently training at After Effects to do motion design.
+Im Buage, a French dev 🇫🇷! i like making websites, and im currently training at After Effects to do motion design.
 I Created SelfHostList, a website listing over 90+ services you can self-host at home.
 I also created n20, i'ts a simple, privacy first and anonymous URL shortener.
 I also do some other random things, i dont know why btw👍

 ## My Skills